 Overview

 The purpose of the Pay at Table API is to provide a common interface for the Pay at Table client (e.g. a pinpad) to retrieve available tables and orders so that payment functions (e.g. tender, customer receipt etc) can be performed on them.
+These methods can be accessed either via a REST Api server or through the POS system as explained in the later sections.

 A typical transaction flow: